Content produced in partnership with the Boulder Convention and Visitors Bureau

 Illegal Pete’s / Salvaggio’s Deli / Ruthie’s Boardwalk Social

 Burrito bowls, breakfast sammies, and gourmet grilled cheese, oh my.
 So good they should be illegal, the original Illegal Pete’s on the Hill has expanded to become not just a Boulder icon, but a Colorado staple for their Mission-style tacos and burritos.

 Drawing inspiration from the other side of the country, Salvaggio’s is an east coast deli known for their fresh baked rolls, Boar’s Head meats, and cheeses aplenty.
 Speaking of cheese, Ruthie’s Pearl St. kiosk is a gem all on its own.
 Pair any of their toasty, cheesy sandwiches with homemade tomato soup or twice cooked Belgium fries for the ultimate comfort and convenience food.

-Brunch Bunch – The Buff / Lucille’s Creole Cafe / Tangerine
+The Buff / Lucile’s Creole Cafe / Tangerine

 I’ve been sake bombing at Zanmai for over a decade, and fully attest their sushi is some of the best in our landlocked state.
 Hidden in a strip mall, Il Pastaio offers the most authentic; fresh off the boat handmade pasta you’ll eat outside of Italy.
 They’re closed on weekends and only offer their full-menu at dinner time, but I guess if you’re a mom and pop shop with a cult following you can play by your own rules.
 A Cup of Peace is also in a non-descript strip mall.
 Mainly a teahouse (sensing a trend yet?), they serve organic Korean purple rice bowls and boba tea perfect for a healthy, guilt-free lunch.